ObiamakaMaria/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---
+This repository is a forked copy of the AirBnB_clone_v2 project Asides from the intial authors of this repository the following individuals contributed to this project.

+1. Emmanuel Adigun  <memmalino@gmail.com>

+2. Obiamaka Aghadiuno <obiamaka0101@gmail.com>

 <center><h3>Repository Contents by Project Task</h3> </center>